bordedelcielo/bordedelcielo/README.md

 Please feel free to reach me on <a href="https://www.linkedin.com/in/christopher-thrutchley/">LinkedIn</a> or via <a href="mailto:christopher.thrutchley@gmail.com?">email</a>!
 I also have a profile on <a href="https://trailblazer.me/id/bordedelcielo">Salesforce Trailhead</a>.

-In 2021 I resigned from my job in the <a href="https://en.wikipedia.org/wiki/Proxy_firm">proxy advisory industry</a> to pursue a career in software engineering.
+In 2021 I resigned from my job in the <a href="https://en.wikipedia.org/wiki/Proxy_firm">proxy advisory industry</a> to pursue a career as a software developer.
 My primary interest is full-stack web applications built using Python frameworks, JavaScript, CSS, React, and PostgreSQL.
 I am also curious about performance optimization, DevOps, and cybersecurity.

 <div id="header" align="center">
     <img src="https://media3.giphy.com/media/KZ4vcCsB00OfUICNve/giphy.gif?cid=790b761150eed1331b617d44d1508591d68f5c32f82e932e&rid=giphy.gif&ct=s" height="200">